dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 **How do I work out what I am doing wrong?**

 Maystine: *Record your gameplay and try to see your mistakes (CD management,...) and for raiding you have a lot of logs to analyse and to compare yourself.*

+Fore: *Recording your gameplay is the big one, the amount of times I get sent video's and see that berserk sits off CD for 4-5 mins at a time is scary*

 ---